 Part 17, The Past Dictates the Future

 Gordon tells us then that Ray Monroe was a paid FBI Informant (!) and that he had been reporting back to Gordon.
 He had been told by Ray that the Cooper that they saw in Yankton Prison was looking for co-ordinates from a certain Major Briggs.
-So I think its safe to assume now that Ray was on the phone to Gordon in the moments after he witnessed the Woodsmen remove the BOB ball from Cooper/Mr. C and revive his body.
+So I think it’s safe to assume now that Ray was on the phone to Gordon in the moments after he witnessed the Woodsmen remove the BOB ball from Cooper/Mr. C and revive his body.
 It could also mean that the owl ring was given to him by Gordon to place on the finger of Mr.C at the point of death.
-Ray of course lied to Mr.C about it being a prison guard that gave him the ring, Gordon must’ve visited Ray whilst he was locked up.
+Ray, of course, lied to Mr.C about it being a prison guard that gave him the ring, Gordon must have visited Ray whilst he was locked up.

 Tammy briefs Gordon and Albert about everything Coop has been up to whilst playing Dougie, that a notorious hitman tried to kill him, and that ended up in a coma after electrocuting himself by sticking a fork in a plug socket.
 Gordon tells Tammy and Albert to pack everything up, they’re leaving for Twin Peaks.

 Will we ever know if Janey-E was really Diane’s sister?
 I think it’s likely not the truth.
 Pretty much everything Tulpa Diane said was programmed by Mr.C.
 She was controlled by texts.
 The last she received from Mr.C was : – ) ALL.
 Note that the phone did not automatically change the ‘smiley’ into the emoticon.
 Diane used an iPhone so it would have automatically done this.
 So there must have been gaps.
 Credit to my good friend Steven Brumwell for this interpretation: